gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2022-08-07-bazel-in-action.markdown

 There are three sets of files, each set representing a stage in this tutorial.

 * In the first stage, you will build a single target residing in a single package.
-* In the second stage, you will you will build both a binary and a library from a single package.
+* In the second stage, you will build both a binary and a library from a single package.
 * In the third and final stage, you will build a project with multiple packages and build it with multiple targets.